LLukas22/Retrieval-Augmented-QA/README.md

 The following libraries are supported:
 * OpenAI: Uses the default ChatGPT API.To use this adapter a OpenAI API-Token has to be supplied.
 * Huggingface: Supports nearly all LLMs on the Huggingfacehub.
 Also supports PEFT finetuned models.
 To run this a GPU needs to be passed to the Container running the API.
-* LLaMA.cpp: Can run GGJT converted models like [Alpaca](https://huggingface.co/LLukas22/alpaca-native-7B-4bit-ggjt) on a CPU with relatively low resource usage.
+* llama-rs: Can run GGML converted models like [Alpaca](https://huggingface.co/Sosaka/Alpaca-native-4bit-ggml) on a CPU with relatively low resource usage.
 Use this adapter if you dont have a GPU.

 ## Semantic Search & Extractive QA Module
 The semantic search and extractive qa modules use [Haystack](https://haystack.deepset.ai/overview/intro) to query the ElasticSearch database.